wethod/learning-center-source/content/alerts/index.md

 This alert doesn't appear if the project is archived with probability 0 or its Job Order Category has the "Time Based Progress" flag.

-_How to solve it?_ Adjust the project plan in order to be aligned with the project's duration.
+*How to solve it?* Adjust the project plan in order to be aligned with the project's duration.

 ### Production Plan Correction

 At the end of the month, the month's actual production (based on Project Status) is compared to the month's planned production.
 If these values differ, a correction will be suggested in the planned production of the future months.
 This alert warns you if these values differ by 10% or more.

-_How to solve it?_ Just find the project in the Production Plan and accept or edit the suggested correction.
+*How to solve it?* Just find the project in the Production Plan and accept or edit the suggested correction.

 ### Job Order Used Multiple Times

 This alert is shown if you're sharing the same job order for different projects.

-_How to solve it_?
-Assign different job orders to different projects.
+*How to solve it?* Assign different job orders to different projects.

 ### Project Probability / Program